 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- Administer treatment to injured or ill animals in the field.
+- Administer treatment to the injured animals currently in the hospital.

-- Maintain clean (in/out) vehicles; restock supplies as needed.
+- Keep all clinic areas clean and orderly; restock supplies as needed.

-- Clean and disinfect vehicle kennels/crates after patients are transported.
+- Clean and disinfect kennels/exam rooms after patients are released.

 - Other duties as assigned.

 - High school diploma and preferably the completion of a Veterinary Technician OR minimum of five years' of experience at a veterinary hospital.
 Education may substitute for experience.

 - Must have specialized training under the direct supervision of a veterinarian or from a veterinary technician school.

 - Must know phlebotomy, immunology, parasitology, endocrinology, pharmacology and perform safe and humane animal handling.